What is accreditation?

 What happens during the site visit?

-The on-campus agenda will include meeting with the institution’s leadership; meeting with those involved in preparing the Assurance Argument and the Evidence File; holding open forums for faculty, staff, and students; and meeting with key individuals and groups.
+The on-campus agenda will include meeting with the institution’s leadership; meeting with those involved in preparing the Assurance Argument and the Evidence File; and holding forums with faculty, staff, students, and other stakeholders on various topics.
+Information about those forums will be provided as appropriate.

 Two comprehensive evaluations take place in the ten-year accreditation cycle.
 Both quality assurance and quality improvement are integrated into these evaluations.
 The purposes of the campus visit are to validate claims made in the institution’s Assurance Filing (Assurance Argument and Evidence File), to evaluate the required improvements made by the institution, and to compare those materials with what the team finds during planned activities while on site.
 All comprehensive evaluations include a review of whether the institution meets the Federal Compliance Requirements.
 In addition, comprehensive evaluations include visits to branch campuses as applicable.